-8. All members of the school/setting community will be informed about the procedure for reporting online safety (e-Safety) concerns (such as breaches of filtering, cyberbullying, illegal content etc.).
+All members of the school/setting community will be informed about the procedure for reporting online safety concerns (such as breaches of filtering, cyberbullying, illegal content etc).

-The Designated Safeguarding Lead (DSL) will be informed of any online safety (e-Safety) incidents involving child protection concerns, which will then be recorded.
+The DSL will be informed of any online safety incidents involving child protection concerns, which will then be recorded.

-The Designated Safeguarding Lead (DSL) will ensure that online safety concerns are escalated and reported to relevant agencies in line with the Kent Safeguarding Children Board thresholds and procedures.
+The DSL will ensure that online safety concerns are escalated and reported to relevant agencies in line with the North Tyneside Safeguarding Children Board thresholds and procedures.

-Complaints about Internet misuse will be dealt with under the School's complaints procedure.
+Complaints about internet misuse will be dealt with under the school complaints procedure.

 Complaints about online bullying will be dealt with under the School's anti-bullying policy and procedure.